Kenneth Leighton: Biography

 Leighton was born in Wakefield, Yorkshire, on 2 October 1929, to parents of modest means, who noted his musical ability as a child and enrolled him as a chorister at Wakefield Cathedral.
-Encouraged by his mother and the parish priest (who helped obtain a piano), he began piano lessons and progressed precociously.
+Encouraged by his mother and cathedral staff (who helped obtain a piano) he began to play the piano at primary school and progressed precociously.
 In 1940, he gained a place at the Queen Elizabeth Grammar School, played at school assemblies and concerts, and composed settings of poetry for voice and piano and solo piano pieces (including the Sonatina Op.
 1a, 1946, his first published work).
-While still at school (in 1946) he obtained the Licentiate of the Royal Academy of Music (LRAM) in piano performance.
+While still at school (in 1946) he obtained the Licentiate of the Royal Academy of Music (LRAM) in piano performance, aged 16.

 With the benefit of a State scholarship to study Classics at University, Leighton was admitted to the Queen's College, Oxford in 1947, where he also won a Hastings Scholarship, obtaining a BA in Classics in 1950.
 After commencing his Classics degree he began to study simultaneously for a degree in Music, tutored by the composer Bernard Rose, and gained the Oxford Bachelor of Music in 1951.
 At Oxford he came to the attention of Gerald Finzi, an early supporter and friend, who performed some of his works (e.g. Symphony for Strings, Op.
 3, 1949) with the Newbury String Players and introduced him to Vaughan Williams, who facilitated and attended some of his performances in London.
 Leopold Stokowski premiered his overture Primavera Romana (Op.
 14) with the Royal Philharmonic in Liverpool in 1951.
-In the same year he was awarded a Mendelssohn Scholarship, which enabled him to study with Goffredo Petrassi in Rome, where he met his first wife, Lydia Angela Vignapiano, by whom he had two children (Angela Leighton, academic and poet; Robert, archaeologist).
+In the same year he was awarded a Mendelssohn Scholarship, which enabled him to study with Goffredo Petrassi in Rome, where he met his first wife, Lydia Angela Vignapiano, by whom he had two children (Angela Leighton, academic and poet; Robert, archaeologist at Edinburgh University).

-On his return from Italy in 1952, Leighton taught briefly at the Royal Marines School of Music in Deal.
+After his return from Italy in 1951, Leighton taught briefly at the Royal Marines School of Music in Deal.
 He held a Gregory Fellowship in music from 1953–56 in the University of Leeds, and in 1956 was appointed Lecturer, then Reader, in Music in the University of Edinburgh.
 In 1968, he moved to Oxford University, where he succeeded Edmund Rubbra as Fellow in Music of Worcester College.
 Leighton returned to Edinburgh as Reid Professor of Music in 1970, holding the chair until his death in 1988.
 He married Josephine Anne Prescott in 1981.